Sadia-Ilyas/100-days-of-code/README.md

 #Today I work with the Width and Height classes of Bootstrap.Also go thorough with the float Classes.
 DAY:10
 #Today I work with the Margin and Padding classes of Bootstrap with horizontal and vertical direction.Also go through with the position Classes (sticky,top,bottom).
+DAY:11
+#Today I have started A responsive Bootstrap Template.I'll Complete it in sections.